Data warehouse sync

 represents a notification that was executed for a single recipient.
 You can read more about messages as a concept here.

 Below is a description of the columns included in the table and the data type of each.
-To see how this data type will map onto the data types of your destination table, check the destination type mapping in the Prequel docs.
+To see how this data type will map onto the data types of your destination table, check the destination type mapping table.

 Recipient change stream table#